kkots/ggxrd_hitbox_overlay_2211/README.md

 By pressing down the left mouse button over one of the frames, holding it and dragging it, you can select a range of frames, and a text telling the count of selected frames will be shown.

-The framebar can be repositioned by dragging it anywhere but on the frames (try inbetween the rows of framebars), and it can be resized by dragging its edges, which become visible when dragging it (if the edges are invisible due to you not currently dragging the framebar, they can still be dragged to resize the framebar, you just need to know/guess where they are and land your mouse on them).
+The framebar can be repositioned by dragging it anywhere but on the frames (try inbetween the rows of framebars), and it can be resized by dragging its edges, which become visible when dragging it (if the edges are invisible due to you not currently dragging the framebar, they can still be dragged to resize the framebar, you just need to land your mouse on them correctly).

+Projectiles on the framebar get their own separate framebars.
+If the framebar window cannot hold all of the projectile framebars, a vertical scrollbar appears that you can scroll with the mouse wheel or by dragging it.

+Once the framebar accumulates more frames than it can display, it circles around, but also a horizontal scrollbar appears, and when it is scrolled, it lets you revert the state of the framebar into the past, up to a certain extent.
+This can be turned off using settings.

+Framedata in the form of Startup/Active/Recovery/Total/Advantage is shown on top of P1's framebar and under P2's framebar, with projectile framebars going below all that.
+Framedata display in the framebar can be disabled in the settings.

 The height of the rows of framebars can be adjusted using the 'UI - Settings - Framebar Settings - Framebar Height' (INI file - 'framebarHeight'), among other settings.